Why Your AI Strategy Is Backwards

 Think about how you’d work with a talented new hire:

-- They work fast — interns are often enthusiastic and quick
+- They work fast—interns are often enthusiastic and quick

-- They produce confident output — they don’t always know what they don’t know
+- They produce confident output—they don’t always know what they don’t know

-- They’re sometimes completely wrong — they lack experience to catch their own errors
+- They’re sometimes completely wrong—they lack experience to catch their own errors

-- They require supervision — no one expects to use intern work without review
+- They require supervision—no one expects to use intern work without review

-- They earn trust incrementally — they start with small tasks and graduate to bigger ones
+- They earn trust incrementally—they start with small tasks and graduate to bigger ones

 The intern model has four principles.
 Each one directly counteracts the cognitive traps that cause AI failures:

 1. Clear Tasks.
 Never say “handle this.”
 Define scope, criteria, and boundaries.
 Tell the AI exactly what you need, exactly what format you want it in, and exactly what constraints apply.
-This forces you to think through what you’re actually trying to accomplish before you deploy AI—counteracting the FOMO-driven rush to “just try it.”
+This forces you to think through what you’re actually trying to accomplish before you deploy AI—counteracting the deploy-now rush to “just try it.”

 2. Review Before Shipping.
 Nothing goes to production, customers, or courts without human eyes.
 Every output gets reviewed with appropriate scrutiny for its stakes.
 This creates a mandatory pause that interrupts automation bias—the tendency to accept professional-looking output without verification.